 CHAPTER 5: Economic warning in advanced

-Chapter V provides students the knowledge and skills in order to predict the arrival of the economic crisis by establishing an economic warning system in advanced.
+Chapter V provides students with the knowledge and skills in order to predict the arrival of the economic crisis by establishing an economic warning system in advanced.

-Texts and readings for the chapter:
+References for the chapter:

 1. National Center of information and forecast economic and society (2009), Early Warning: Rationale, international experience and the ability to apply in Vietnam, chapter 1.